XKNX/xknx/docs/devices.md

 XKNX uses devices to separate different functionality in logical groups like lights, climate et al.
 They are also needed in order to provide support for the home assistant plugin.

-An instantiated device is automatically added to `xknx.devices`.
+An instantiated device can be added to `xknx.devices` to receive telegrams and start background tasks by calling `xknx.devices.async_add(device)`.
+It can be removed by calling `xknx.devices.async_remove(device)`.

 ## [](#header-2)Common public interface for all Device classes